grvmhra/Employee-Database-System-using-Flask-/Readme.md

 # Flask MySQL Web Application

 This is a simple Flask web application that provides user registration, login, profile display, and update functionalities using a MySQL database.
+Extract the Zip in an Folder then start reading this Readme, After Carefully reading the file you will be easily install this web app onto your space.
+IF you got an issue feel free to reach me out on Linkedin: www.linkedin.com/in/garvmehracse

 ---